RobLui/boilerplate/README.md

 # Delen Boilerplate
 We have provided this git repository that contains a boilerplate to kick start your new project with Delen Components.
+Our JS components are build with Angular and so is this boilerplate.
+If you prefer to use another JS framework you still have the possibility to use our css which can be found in the `styles` folder.

 ## Delen Private Bank - Components
 ### UI Components Team
 At Delen Private Bank we have a dedicated team who work on custom components.
 They develop the building blocks of our UI for the website and for the mobile app.
+Our JS components are currently at Angular v5.

 ### Why you might want to use our components?
 Your app will be consistent with our branding.
 UI & UX provided.